Push Provisioning to Apple Pay

 If the card is in other states, you should hide the AddToWalletButton

-and give feedback to the user of the state of the card in Apple Pay.
-Please refer to Apple's Add to Apple Wallet Guidelines.
+and give feedback to the user as to the state of the card within Apple Pay.

 The following snippet showcases how to create and set up the AddToWalletButton